bsb20/421-bootcamp/sql/README.md

 # SQL Workout

 The empty files in this directory are to be filled in with SQL.
-When you are happy with a file, you can check you answer using
+When you are happy with a file, you can check your answer using

 `./check.py FILE_OR_TEST_NAME`